DevXDividends/D.S.A/README.md

 ---

 ## 📂 Repository Structure
 The repository is organized by topic.
-Each folder contains the solution and a brief explanation of the approach.
+Each folder contains the solution and the approach.

 ```text
 .